André Oktay Dahl

-Dahl served as his party's central spokesperson in judicial matters and was central in the discussions after the terrorist attacks in Norway after the 22nd of July in 2011.
+Dahl served as his party's central spokesperson in judicial matters and was central in the discussions after the terrorist attacks in Norway after the 22 of July in 2011.
 Occasionally he tried to get his party to discuss whether Norwegian anti-drug policy "worked" and if criminalization works.
-He is now a member of the think tank "Foenix" which works to get better help for people addicted to drugs.
+He is now a member of the think tank Foenix which works to get better help for people addicted to drugs.

-After leaving the Norwegian Parliament, Dahl took the position as account director in Norway's biggest consultancy firm, Gambit Hill + Knowlton.
-He is still partly active in public debates, especially considering the core issues he engaged in when being an elected MP; child abuse, human rights and LHBT- issues.
+After leaving the Norwegian Parliament, Dahl took the position as account director in public relations consultancy Gambit Hill + Knowlton.
+He is still partly active in public debates, especially considering the core issues he engaged in when being an elected MP; child abuse, human rights and LGBT- issues.

 In 2015 he withdrew his membership of the Conservative Party to become politically independent.

-In an interview given to the weekend magazine "Dagbladet Magasinet" in March 2015 he stated the reason he left politics was that he wasn't sure any more about central political solutions by any political party and did not want to engage any more in party politics.
+In an interview given to the weekend magazine Dagbladet Magasinet in March 2015 he stated the reason he left politics was that he wasn't sure any more about central political solutions by any political party and did not want to engage any more in party politics.
 He said he had been approached by several different parties, but wants to stay independent until he knows more about where he stands politically.
 He also stated that there were "no personal conflicts or dissatisfaction of not being given a position within the new Government" that made him withdraw.
 If he wanted a position he would "have asked for renomination", he added in the same interview.

-Dahl is also known to be a former highly skillful clarinet player and planned to be a professional musician.
-Amongst others he served as solo clarinet player in his Majesty's Kings Guards band when he served in the Norwegian Army.
+Dahl is a skilful clarinet player, and planned to be a professional musician.
+He was a solo clarinet player in his Majesty's Kings Guards band when he served in the Norwegian Army.